evantahler/nodePhidgets/readme.md

 ### Methods

-__phidgets.connect()__
+__phidget.connect()__

-__phidgets.setOutput(boardId, id, value)__  This method is used to set the digital outputs of the phidget board.  `id` is a number from 0 to n, and value is `true` for on, and `false` for off.
+__phidget.setOutput(boardId, id, value)__  This method is used to set the digital outputs of the phidget board.  `id` is a number from 0 to n, and value is `true` for on, and `false` for off.
 There will be some lag (~0.5 seconds) when sending the set command to seeing the change reflected via the server and associated node event.
 This is normal.
 Keep this in mind, and try not to send `set` commands too fast.

 If your phidgetWebService is connected to more than 1 board, you will need to provide a boardId.
 Otherwise, you can send `null`, and we will look up the boardId for you.

-__phidgets.quit()__
+__phidget.quit()__

 ## Connecting & Configuration Params
-`phidgets.connect` can be passed an a JSON object of options.
+`phidget.connect` can be passed an a JSON object of options.
 Here are the options and their defaults:

 ```javascript
 {